Rare events and disorder control the brittle yielding of well-annealed amorphous solids

-We can also discuss the strong finite-size effects of the stress vs. strain curve in the brittle case and its proper thermodynamic limit.
-The limiting value of the shear stress at yielding, $\sigma_{\rm Y}$, is determined by the stress needed to nucleate a shear band from an arbitrary large seed embedded in a much larger, macroscopic, sample.
-To realize this scenario numerically we should in principle analyze the double limit of $1 \ll D_a \ll L$.
+We now go back to the strong finite-size effects of the stress versus strain curve for well-annealed, brittle, samples and the proper thermodynamic limit.
+The limiting value of the shear stress at the discontinuous yielding, $\sigma_{\rm Y}$, is determined by the stress needed to propagate a shear band from an arbitrary large seed embedded in a much larger, macroscopic, sample.
+To realize this scenario numerically, we should in principle analyze the double limit of $1 \ll D_a \ll L$.
 This explains why we have limited the seed length $D_a$ so that the tips of the seed are not affected by their images in the periodically repeated simulation box.
-In practice, we have chosen the longest seed to be $D_a=50$, which is about half the smallest system size $L$ considered ($N=8000$ and $L=89.4$), and we have studied the variation at fixed $D_a$ when increasing $L$: more details are given in the SI.
-For a large seed immersed in an even larger piece of material we expect that $\sigma_{\rm Y}$ does not correspond to the steady-state regime obtained for large $\gamma$.
+In practice, we have chosen the longest seed to be $D_a=50$, which is about half the smallest system size $L$ considered ($N=8000$ and $L=89.4$), and we have studied the variation at {\it fixed} $D_a$ when increasing $L$: more details are given in Appendix~\ref{app:finite}.
+For a large seed immersed in an even larger piece of material we expect that $\sigma_{\rm Y}$ does not correspond to the stress in the steady-state regime obtained at large $\gamma$.
 The latter is the stress needed to induce plastic activity after the shear band has already formed and propagated through the entire system.
 A larger external stress instead is needed for the stress at the tip to reach its local yield stress value, as this still represents the yield stress of a yet unrelaxed stable glass region.
 We conclude that a nonzero stress drop of order $1$ at yielding survives in the thermodynamic limit.
-A different conclusion, based on fracture mechanics, was reached in \cite{popovic2018elastoplastic}~\footnote{Note that the derivation from fracture mechanics predicting stress and strain in the presence of a crack requires that linear elasticity holds.
+A different conclusion, based on fracture mechanics, was reached in Ref.~\cite{popovic2018elastoplastic}~\footnote{Note that the derivation from fracture mechanics predicting stress and strain in the presence of a crack requires that linear elasticity holds.
 This is however not true for a shear-band seed that yields prior to the bulk and thereby generates plastic components to the stress and strain fields.}.